 This is the gold standard of social proof—a past client explaining, in their own words, why they chose to book you, what their experience was like, and how it made them feel.

-1. Don’t stash these on a separate page.
+1. Don’t put them all on a separate page.
 Instead, carefully choose the best ones and add 1 or 2 per page of copy.

 2. Try to match the testimonial to the service.
 So if you have separate pages for wedding design vs. florals, pull a testimonial from a client who’s booked that exact service.
 (If you’re launching something new and don’t have a testimonial yet, then go for one that talks about your client experience, or you as a person.)